Search

 Climatic treatment to preserve works of art

-The key lies in “preventive protection”, which means effectively monitoring the environment in which works of art are stored to achieve a stable environment with constant temperature and humidity, as well as a clean environment that limits dust.
+The key is “preventive protection,” which means effectively monitoring the art storage environment to achieve a stable environment with consistent temperature and humidity, as well as a clean environment that limits dust.

 The display and storage of works of art is complex due to their rarity, their extremely precious nature and their almost equal sensitivity to the impact of air.
 Some historical works come down to us today, such as inscriptions, pieces of buildings, tools, coins, utensils of life and various works of art.